-This blog is published by Shepard Davidson and Renee Inomata (the “bloggers”), and the posts they author reflect their respective personal views.
-Although both publishers are partners of Burns & Levinson LLP, (the “Firm”) their posts do not represent the views of Burns & Levinson, its clients, its other attorneys, or even each other, and are not sponsored or endorsed by Burns & Levinson, its clients or its other attorneys.
+This blog is published by Shepard Davidson (the “blogger”), and the posts he authors reflect his personal views.
+Although the publisher is a partner of Burns & Levinson LLP (the “Firm”), his posts do not represent the views of Burns & Levinson, its clients, or its other attorneys, and are not sponsored or endorsed by Burns & Levinson, its clients, or its other attorneys.

 This blog is intended for educational purposes only and no representation is made about the accuracy of the information contained in the blog.
 The blog posts may or may not be updated subsequent to the initial posting.
 This blog is not intended to provide specific legal advice in relation to any situation you or anyone else may have.
 The information contained in this blog is not provided in the course of an attorney-client relationship and is not intended to constitute legal advice.
 No attorney-client relationship is created by reading the blog or submitting any information using this blog or website.
 Any information you choose to submit through this blog or website will not be treated as confidential or privileged and, by submitting the information, you consent to the use and public disclosure of the information by Burns & Levinson, its attorneys or the publisher.

 This blog is not intended to be advertising, although it may constitute advertising in Massachusetts.
-Mr. Davidson and Ms. Inomata are admitted to the bar of the Commonwealth of Massachusetts.
-This blog is not intended to, and does not, constitute the solicitation of business or the practice of law by Mr. Davidson, Ms. Inomata or Burns & Levinson in any jurisdiction where they are not permitted to practice
+Mr. Davidson is admitted to the bar of the Commonwealth of Massachusetts.
+This blog is not intended to, and does not, constitute the solicitation of business or the practice of law by Mr. Davidson or Burns & Levinson in any jurisdiction where they are not permitted to practice

 4. COPYRIGHT AND TRADEMARK INFORMATION